JustinMountain/ruby_programming/mastermind/README.md

 - Make output more readable
 - Setup a simple option for standard rules (4 digits, 6 numbers, 12 guesses) and a more complex version

+2021-06-18
+- Reworked CheckCode class to be non-destructive, still not likely the cleanest implementation but it works.

 2021-06-17
 - Implemented the checks for the computer's algorithm
 - Gameloop as maker works sometimes